Skip to main content

 Unlike traditional custodial solutions, the Custody API delegates all signing to your infrastructure.
 This means:

-• The API orchestrates — it creates transactions, enforces policies, and broadcasts signed transactions to the Quantum Chain network
+• The API orchestrates.
+It creates transactions, enforces policies, and broadcasts signed transactions to the Quantum Chain network

-• Signing is a callback — when a transaction needs signing, you retrieve the payload, sign it externally, and submit the signature back
+• Signing is a callback.
+When a transaction needs signing, you retrieve the payload, sign it externally, and submit the signature back

 Transaction lifecycle